huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   The `nodes` object structure of the `custom_nodes` is documented below.
   `Unlike other nodes, it needs to specify group_name`

+* `component_configs` - (Optional, List, ForceNew) Specifies the component configurations of the cluster.
+  The [object](#component_configurations) structure is documented below.
+  Changing this will create a new MapReduce cluster resource.

 * `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.

 The `nodes` block supports: